• Home

 an easy and tasty sausage and sauce recipe perfect for weeknight meals, feeding a crowd, and great for bringing someone dinner, great with pan sauteed zucchini, broccoli, or spinach.

-Recipe type: Main Dish
+Course: Main Dish

 Cuisine: Italian

-Serves: 6 servings
+Servings: 6 servings

 Ingredients

-• 1 lb pasta (I used ditalini, and pasta shape is fine)
+• 1 lb pasta I used ditalini, and pasta shape is fine

 • 1 lb ground hot Italian sausage